 - 3/4 cup marinara divided, plus more for for serving

-- Preheat oven to 400 degrees and prepare a loaf pan with cooking spray or parchment paper.
+- Preheat the oven to 400°F and prepare a loaf pan or meatloaf pan with cooking spray or parchment paper.
+Set aside.

-- In a small bowl, toss cubed bread with milk.
+- In a small mixing bowl, toss the cubed bread with the milk.
 Set aside for 3-4 minutes to absorb.
 Milk should be pretty well soaked up.

-- In a large mixing bowl, or the base of a stand mixer, combine fresh bread cubes soaked in milk, finely ground or micrograted onion, garlic Italian seasoning and salt.
-Mix to combine.
+- In a large mixing bowl, or the base of a stand mixer, combine soaked bread, onion, garlic, parsley, oregano and salt.
+Mix to combine into a paste.

-- Add crumbled ground beef and sausage, breaking into small pieces.
+- Add the ground beef and sausage, breaking into small pieces.

 - Before mixing, top with Worcestershire sauce, lightly beaten egg, dry bread crumbs, Parmesan cheese, 1/2 cup shredded mozzarella and 1/4 cup marinara sauce.